Why are friendships important? Research establishes that health and joy are correlated with quality friendships.

 Reciprocal relationships are an essential aspect of wellness for human beings.

 It’s relating to other human beings through which you evolve – and how you deepen and expand your experience of love, fulfillment, and meaning.

-The amount of joy you feel – and the amount of health you experience – during any given year correlates to the quality of relationships you possess.
+The amount of joy you feel – and the amount of health you experience – during any given year correlates to the quality of friendships you possess.

 Putting a bit more strategic effort toward your acquaintanceships, friendships, and kinships could help you improve your health and prosperity:

 - First, you have to decide which relationships should be your most important.

-- Next, you can choose to reinvest in those relationships.
+- Next, you can choose to reinvest in those friendships.

 - Additionally, you may decide that you need to create some brand new relationships.

 - The time and energy you invest in your friendships will, long-term, reap big dividends.